3 Tools to boost your creativity!

-In our last blog we discussed the need for creative thinking as a pathway to innovation.
+In a previous post we discussed the need for creative thinking as a pathway to innovation.
 In this post we look at some of the tools and techniques can we can apply to develop connections and new ways of thinking.
 But first we must recognise that the ability to think creatively may vary from person to person and to become proficient training is a must.
 And so before we look at the tools I will run through several ‘warm up’ and ‘stretching’ exercises to help develop our creative minds just like we do our body.

 In this exercise we look for alternate ways to use everyday objects, for example what else could a bicycle tyre be used for? (tie something together, flexible hoola hoop, a diving target in a swimming pool).
 The aim of this exercise is to limber up your thinking by asking you to think beyond the intended and obvious use of an item and develop new use contexts.
 It trains your mind to make new connections between objects and systems.